Register Clients with a Bootstrap Script

 echo "Enable this script: comment (with #'s) this block (or, at least just" echo "the exit below)" echo #exit 1 # can be edited, but probably correct (unless created during initial install): # NOTE: ACTIVATION_KEYS *must* be used to bootstrap a client machine.
 ACTIVATION_KEYS=1-sles12 ORG_GPG_KEY=

 When you have finished, save the file, and repeat this procedure for the second bootstrap script.

 When you have finished creating your script, you can use it to register clients.

 On the SUSE Manager Server, log in as root.
 At the command prompt, and change to the bootstrap directory:

-Run this command to execute the bootstrap script on the client:
+Run this command to execute the bootstrap script on the client; replace

 cat bootstrap-sles12.sh | ssh root@EXAMPLE.COM /bin/bash